Tuesday, 17 March 2020

 Veritas est Adaequatio intellectus et rei, is a grievous but gravid truth- it imposes a heavy labor but it may gestate something novel and uniquely invaluable- at least when it comes to hermeneutics.
 The intellect of the knower must be adequate to the thing known.
 But how are things known?
 One answer is that they are known through sense perception which directly establishes truth or falsity.
 What of things which are knowable but which are, as Aquinas puts it, 'deficient in truth' (propter defectum veritatis)?
 Perhaps, this is a poetic type of knowledge, too connotatively concrete to be captured by a manifold of intuition.
 Alternatively, it may be that, as Shelley said, 'Poetry subdues under its light yoke all irreconcilable things.'
 In other words, Poetry is deficient of either denotative or analytical truth.
 Why then should we bother with it?
 C.S Pierce coined two terms- Tychism (the notion that Chance rules everything) and Synechism (the illusion of continuity and mirage of analytical truths in a discrete, quantized, world governed by Chance)- which explain why, for Pragmatics, the aleatory magic of metre and rhyme assume a mantic aspect.
 Yet, learned, lucubrated, 'ritigranth' poetry- baroque variations on classical themes- though far from mantic, nevertheless possess a romantic appeal.
 Why is this?
 For my generation, Umberto Eco's 'Name of the Rose', wonderfully translated by William Weaver and paperbacked in 1984- when I was 21 and honeymooning in Piedmont- answered the question canonically.
 Love is Tyche as Syneche in a manner which beggars all adolescent silliness and semiotics and sehnsucht for a sexless Eden.
 True, I resented my wife's ostentatious slimness and athletic prowess.
 But, soon enough, her belly swelled to my own TamBrahminical proportions and she suddenly turned into a good cook and splendid stretcher of my exiguous pay-packet such that I'd never been better off.
 Then, for some reason, the good lady returned from a visit to the hospital with a little fellow who- truth be told- took some quite scandalous liberties with her person.
 Still, I tolerated the intruder- he was born within earshot of the bells of St. Mary-le-Bow, and thus was the sort of Cockney destined to be a Chimney Sweep or something utile of that sort.
 It does no good for a Westernized Oriental Gentleman, or WOG for short, to get into a slanging match with a sooty faced prole- and, anyway, I'm sure we could have peacefully co-existed till the fellow was big enough to crawl up chimneys, or trawl the shores of the Thames as a 'mudlark', or attend Westminster & turn into some sort of shill for a crooked Hedge Fund; what I mean is, I bore the little fellow no real ill will.

 Then his Mother left me alone with him so she could 'pop down to the shops' and that miscreant, pretending to sleep peacefully in his crib, suddenly leapt upon me and tried to bite off my nose!
 I used ancient Kung Fu techniques to protect myself.
 Bastard!
 He responded with sneaky Ninja maneuvers which everybody knows can lay even Shao Lin Masters like myself low.
 What was I to do?
 Obviously, I had to use Mr. Spock's 'Vulcan neck pinch' to incapacitate my assailant.
 Sadly, he used it too.
 That is why when his Mum came back she cooed 'Daddy sleeping the Baby!
 How cute!'
 I tried to explain to her that there had been an epic Martial Arts battle in the course of which I could have been very badly injured.
 It was highly irresponsible of her to leave me alone with such a savage creature!
 Since all noises made by the Baby Daddy are pleas for food, she swiftly fed both her Men without any further Semiotic investigation.
-This was because, at the time, the lady was innocent of Eco's Semiotics, Barthes's idiotics, Kristeva's Chora etc. Indeed, given that every new wife/mother immediately learns, Baby and Daddy mirror each other long before Lacan's plagiarized 'mirror stage'.
+This was because, at the time, the lady was innocent of Eco's Semiotics, Barthes's idiotics, Kristeva's Chora etc. Indeed, one thing every new wife/mother immediately learns is that Baby and Daddy mirror each other long before Lacan's plagiarized 'mirror stage'.

 C.S Pierce, sadly, had no baby to instruct him.
-Eco- a brawny, brainy, philoprogenitive, Piedmontese- could move from the sad stupidity of his primer on Semiotics to penning the most perfect novel Borges couldn't- well summarizes the sterility that, around the same time Lyotard (this is French for Jane Fonda's leotard after it got real stinky from all that aerobics Barberella had to do on Planet Reagan) spoke of a deeply anachronistic 'Post Modernism'.
+Eco- a brawny, brainy, philoprogenitive, Piedmontese- could move from the sad stupidity of his primer on Semiotics to penning the most perfect novel Borges couldn't- well summarizes the sterility that, around the same time Lyotard (this is French for Jane Fonda's leotard after it got real stinky from all the aerobics Barberella had to do on Planet Reagan) spoke of a deeply anachronistic 'Post Modernism'.

 What drove Eco to write a good novel?
 It was the abysmal stupidity of his own textbook.
 Himself his own Cavour, he'd lose the plot of Romance's Risorgimento to some formless Trasformismo that could be anything at all, save, in flashes, Piedmontese.